zerpex/DocSeed/README.md

 2- Place yourself on the folder :
 `cd seedbox`

+2b- OPTIONNAL
+- Container's names and exposed ports are set in var.sh fell free to change them as you like/need :) (just remember that these elements are uniq).
-2b- OPTIONNAL (_and only if you know what you are doing !_)
-- You can change docker options in `./files/samples/*.docker` where "*" is the app you want to change.
+- (_only if you know what you are doing !_) : You can change all docker options in `./files/samples/*.docker` where "*" is the app you want to change.

 3- Execute :
 `./seedbox_docker.sh`